Skip to main content

 New GPU nodes should contain a label with accelerator as key and nvidia* as value (e.g. accelerator=nvidia-t4).

-Installing the NVIDIA GPU Plugin
+Installing the Driver with NVIDIA GPU Plugin

 Installation